 Over 80 submissions were received from all over the world.
 The winning designs were Neural Alley, Revenge of the Electric Woman from Brooklyn, NY; Stargaze, Heavy from New York City, NY; Stage Genies, Art 120 & Mindstride from Chattanooga, TN; Garden Grass [Inversion], Team GFB from Chattanooga, TN and Urban Chandelier, Office Feuerman from Sydney, Australia.

-With the overwhelmingly positive community response to the original Passageways program, River City Company, Cogent Studio and Public Art Chattanooga aim to continue the momentum by presenting Passageways 2.0, a permanent installation focused on the urban fabric that exists between our city’s buildings.
+With the overwhelmingly positive community response to the original Passageways program, River City Company, tinker ma and Public Art Chattanooga aim to continue the momentum by presenting Passageways 2.0, a permanent installation focused on the urban fabric that exists between our city’s buildings.

 Successful urban places relate well to the larger community context.
 They contribute to the broader environment by their location, partnership with other places, and interaction with immediate neighbors.
 Often overlooked and forgotten, alleyways play an important role in creating a healthy urban environment.
 Passageways 2.0 seeks to re-imagine the alleyway and demonstrate the potential and significance these in-between spaces have to our built environment.